mikecapsio/texturefast-docs/docs/faq.md

 ### Is my 3D model uploaded?

-TextureFast public product copy states that the full 3D model file is opened and processed locally in the browser during the core texturing workflow.
-The service may process derived or user-provided inputs needed by the selected feature, such as the UV layout, prompt, reference image, Base Color, or generated map data.
+TextureFast uses a privacy-first workflow: the full 3D model file is opened and processed locally in the browser during the core texturing workflow.
+Generation uses the derived or user-provided inputs required by the selected feature, such as the UV layout, prompt, reference image, Base Color, or generated map data.

 Read the current Privacy Policy for the authoritative details.

 ### Are prompts or assets used to train AI models?

-TextureFast public product copy states that user creative assets are not used to train AI models.
+TextureFast does not use user creative assets to train AI models.
 Do not put passwords or other secrets in prompts, and review your studio or client policy before using confidential material.

 ## Blender and game engines